solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     ![This image demonstrates server IOPS configuration.]

-**Some of these features are not exclusive to Flexible Server.
-Further guide sections demonstrate Flexible Server exposes far more versatility and is the preferred Azure Database for PostgreSQL Flexible Server choice in Azure for new and existing apps.**

 ##### Flexible Server pricing & TCO

-The PostgreSQL Flexible Server tiers offer a storage range between 20 GiB and 16 TiB and the same backup retention period range of 1-35 days.
+The PostgreSQL Flexible Server tiers offer a storage range between 32 GiB and 32 TiB and the same backup retention period range of 1-35 days.
 However, they differ in core count and memory per vCore.
 Choosing a compute tier affects the database IOPS and pricing.

 -   **Burstable**: This tier corresponds to a B-series Azure VM.
-    Instances provisioned in this tier have 1-2 vCores.
+    Instances provisioned in this tier have 1-20 vCores.
 It is ideal for applications that do not utilize the CPU consistently.
 -   **General Purpose**: This tier corresponds to a Ddsv4-series Azure VM.
-Instances provisioned in this tier have 2-64 vCores and 4 GiB memory per vCore.
+Instances provisioned in this tier have 2-96 vCores and 4 GiB memory per vCore.
 It is ideal for most enterprise applications requiring a strong balance between memory and vCore count.
 -   **Memory Optimized**: This tier corresponds to an Edsv4-series Azure VM.
-Instances provisioned in this tier have 2-64 vCores and 8 GiB memory per vCore.
+Instances provisioned in this tier have 2-96 vCores and 8 GiB memory per vCore.
 It is ideal for high-performance or real-time workloads that depend on in-memory processing.